rshariffdeen/CPR/doc/Manual.md

-One a configuraiton file is specified the tool can be invoked using the following command from the directory of the tool:
+One a configuration file is specified the tool can be invoked using the following command from the directory of the tool:
 ```
 python3.7 CPR.py --conf=/path/to/conf/file
 ```